briggsprashar/medical-codexes-pipeline/README.md

 - LLM use gave exposure to the sheer expanse of coding in data analytics.
 - Various dependencies: Inbuilt Python modules, Python libraries and 3rd party modules.
 (Tabular, Datetime, Path, Wheel, Openpyxl, Fastparquet, Pyarrow.)
 - Python code workflow using VSCode integrating to Github.
+- Visualizations with python libraries and descriptive stats and analysis needs to be incorporated.
 </details>